Itsfoss0/90-days-of-web/README.md

 <img src="./avatar.jpg" alt="the-internet" >

 # Introduction to Web Development
-In this repo, I will cover the basics of programming in HTML
+In this repo, I will cover the basics of Web Developement

+## Days
+[Day 00 ](./day00/) - How the internet works